 My friends and I started in Darling Harbour (you can use the Wynyard or Town Hall train stops), walked through Barangaroo, and down under the Harbour Bridge to Circular Quay to grab a bite at the many food trucks, and then ended the night taking in the Opera House and Royal Botanical Gardens.

-Go Whale Watching in Manly
+Go Whale Watching in Manly or Cronulla

 Winter in Sydney is a great time of year for whale watching and nearby Manly is a great place to do it.
-Whale watching season in Sydney technically runs from mid-May through mid-November, so the winter months of June, July, and August are prime real estate for a great time.
+Whale-watching season in Sydney technically runs from mid-May through mid-November, so the winter months of June, July, and August are prime real estate for a great time.

 You’ll usually see Humpback Whales on their annual migration down the New South Wales’s (oh ho ho) coast.
-If you’d like to book a boat tour, there are many companies that depart from both Sydney’s Darling Harbour and Manly, but if you’re lucky, you can take it the whales, and great views, from the many hiking trails on the North Head.
+If you’d like to book a boat tour, there are many companies that depart from both Sydney’s Darling Harbour and Manly, but if you’re lucky, you can take in the whales, and great views, from the many hiking trails on the North Head.

 Walk from Bondi Beach to Coogee Beach